Vava Mario Yagalo: Persik Kediri

-In 2020, Vava joined Persik Kediri.
+After a 10-year career outside his hometown, he officially joined and signed a contract with Persik Kediri in February 2020.
 He made his league debut on 29 February 2020 against Persebaya Surabaya at the Gelora Bung Tomo Stadium, Surabaya.
-This season was suspended on 27 March 2020 due to the COVID-19 pandemic in Indonesia.
-The season was abandoned and was declared void on 20 January 2021.
+Vava only played 2 times for the club because the league was officially discontinued due to the COVID-19 pandemic.